-As previously disclosed, on December 17, 2021, L&F, L&F Acquisition Holdings, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of L&F ("L&F Holdings"), ZF Merger Sub, Inc., a Delaware corporation and direct, wholly-owned subsidiary of L&F Holdings, IDX Merger Sub, Inc., a Delaware corporation and direct, wholly-owned subsidiary of L&F Holding, IDX Forward Merger Sub, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of L&F Holdings, ZeroFox, Inc., a Delaware corporation ("ZeroFox"), and ID Experts Holdings, Inc., a Delaware corporation agreement (as it may be amended from time to time, the "Business Combination Agreement"), contemplating several transactions in connection with which L&F will become the parent company of the Target Companies (the "Business Combination").
+As previously disclosed, on December 17, 2021, L&F, L&F Acquisition Holdings, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of L&F ("L&F Holdings"), ZF Merger Sub, Inc., a Delaware corporation and direct, wholly-owned subsidiary of L&F Holdings, IDX Merger Sub, Inc., a Delaware corporation and direct, wholly-owned subsidiary of L&F Holdings, IDX Forward Merger Sub, LLC, a Delaware limited liability company and direct, wholly-owned subsidiary of L&F Holdings, ZeroFox, Inc., a Delaware corporation ("ZeroFox"), and ID Experts Holdings, Inc., a Delaware corporation ("IDX," and together with ZeroFox, the "Target Companies"), entered into a business combination agreement (as it may be amended from time to time, the "Business Combination Agreement"), contemplating several transactions in connection with which L&F will become the parent company of the Target Companies (the "Business Combination").
 For more information about the Business Combination, see our Current Report on Form 8-K filed with the SEC on December 20, 2022 and our registration statement on Form S-4, as amended from time to time, initially filed with the SEC on February 7, 2022.

-The purpose of the Extension Amendment Proposal and, if necessary, the Adjournment Proposal, is to allow L&F additional time to complete the Business Combination.
+The purpose of the Extension Amendment Proposal and the Adjournment Proposal, is to allow L&F additional time to complete the Business Combination.